 1 tsp of dry mint; powdered between your fore fingers

 ½ cup Kashk or thick yogurt, at room temperature

 ¾ cup walnuts – toasted and hand chopped

 Pinch of saffron

 A handful of fried onion

 Heat in a deep pan the oil, add the eggplant, garlic cloves, salt and sugar.
 Cover and cook on a low fire till the eggplants are nice and soft.
 Approximately 1 hour.
 Cool.
 Remove the pulp with a large spoon, discarding any big seed pockets and the skin.
-Lightly mash together with a fork and return to the pan.
-Add to the same pot, the finely chopped green onions, cumin powder, coriander leaves and dry mint - which has been crushed to a powder between your fore fingers.
-Cover and simmer for 10 to 15 minutes on a low heat.
-In a bowl beat together the plain yogurt and gently fold it into the eggplant dip when ready to serve.
-Serve warm with a sprinkle of sumac, dry mint and a drizzle of olive oil, with warm lavash or taftan flat bread.
+Lightly mash them together with a fork and return them to the pan.
+Add to the same pot, the finely chopped green onions, cumin powder, fresh coriander leaves, and dry mint—which have been crushed to a powder between your fingertips.
+Cook, covered, for 10 to 15 minutes on a low heat.
+In a bowl, beat together the plain yoghurt and gently fold it into the eggplant dip when ready to serve.
+Serve warm with a sprinkle of sumac, dry mint, and a drizzle of olive oil, with warm lavash or taftan flat bread.

-While dry mint has a definitive flavour and a must in many Persian recipes a handful of fragrant fresh mint that has been finely chopped can be added instead.
+While dry mint has a distinct flavour and is a must in many Persian recipes, a handful of fragrant fresh mint that has been finely chopped can be added instead.

-When in season fresh tender stems of green garlic from your local farmers market will make this dish burst with flavour.
-Finely chop 4 of them and add it for the last 10 minutes.
+When in season, fresh, tender stems of green garlic from your local farmer's market will make this dish burst with flavour.
+Finely chop 4 of them and add them for the last 10 minutes.